ajfisher/deviceapi-normaliser/README.rst

 * Mobile chrome has only partial support on Android (orientation only).
 There is an outstanding ticket to get motion included though (https://code.google.com/p/chromium/issues/detail?id=135804)
 * rotationRate is partly supported but seemingly not entirely consistent for those devices that support it.
+* doing Feature detection of the motion and orientation events isn't reliable due to misreporting

 Currently known to work on
 ==========================